Get Scraped: Background

+On November 23, 2004, the now-defunct online platform SectionZ launched a remix contest to promote Zimmerman's forthcoming debut album.
+Contestants were invited to remix tracks he had uploaded to his user page, with the winning entry intended for inclusion on the album.

 The track title "Bored of Canada" presumably refers to Boards of Canada, a Scottish downtempo and IDM act whom Zimmerman has pointed to as one of his influences.
 The track itself is a short, interlude-like track that is reminiscent of the Boards of Canada signature.
 The track is followed by nearly one minute of silence, and then a few seconds of the track repeating from the beginning again.
 This is believed to be an error, since a version without the silence can be found on other releases such as Project 56.

 The track "Intelstat" contains vocal samples of the song "M01 Chant I – Making of Cyborg" by Kenji Kawai from the Ghost in the Shell soundtrack.

 Release

 The album has a 2005 demo CD release, which Zimmerman claimed to have been limited to "about 100 copies".
 Several copies of the demo have since been rediscovered by fans.
 A revised digital download was released on June 12, 2006.
 Two tracks "FlashTV" and "Messages from Nowhere" were omitted from the digital release.
 However they were digitally re-released in 2006 by Nicholas Da Silva, the owner of Zoolook Records on his since removed album Hitless.
 In March 2017, Zimmerman himself re-released "Messages from Nowhere" on his compilation album Stuff I Used to Do, which also included the tracks "Sometimes I Fail", "Support", "Try Again" and "Unspecial Effects" from the album as well.
 In 2018, the digital download version of Get Scraped was removed from all major streaming and digital download services for unknown reasons, making the album unavailable to listen to in full.
+In December 2018, the track FlashTV, later known as "Shift", appeared on the compilation album New Year's Eve 2019.